As with most tutor-learner duos at Literacy

 teachers and even watching movies in English.

-Join Literacy DuPage at the Elmhurst Public Library to learn more about our program and how you can help provide one-on-one tutoring to adults who want to learn English.
+Join Literacy to learn more about our program and how you can help provide one-on-one tutoring to adults who want to learn English.

 No teaching experience or foreign language background is necessary.
 You will receive 18 hours of tutor training post-orientation and ongoing support to help you meet your learner’s needs.